ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Change the signature of the `sayHello` resource function to add `returns error?`, so that `check` will return the error value if `request.getTextPayload()` evaluates to `error`.

-> **Tip**: The check keyword means that this may return an error but I do not want to handle it here - pass it further away (to the caller function, or if this is a top-level function - generate a runtime failure).
+> **Tip**: The 'check' keyword means that the returned error may not be handled within the same function.
+Instead, it may be passed to the caller function.
+If it is a top-level function, then runtime failure will be generated.

 Now, you can get the response from Twitter by calling the tweet function.
 Replace `response.setTextPayload("Hello Ballerina!\n");` in the `sayHello` resource with the following lines of code: